-OBJECTIVE • Clearly state each key quantitative or qualitative result you of the experiment; for example: "The purpose of this experiment is to determine the concentration of acetic acid in household vinegar."
-The fact that you learned from the experiment, while important, should not be mentioned at all in the objective, since the report is about the results, not you.
+OBJECTIVE • Clearly state each key quantitative or qualitative result you of the experiment - for example: "The purpose of this experiment is to determine the concentration of acetic acid in household vinegar."
+The fact that you learned from the experiment, while important, should not be mentioned at all in the objective, since the report is about the results, not about you.

 PROCEDURE • Do not include the procedure in your report.
-You have already prepared the procedure for your pre-lab, so there is no reason to spend the time writing the procedure again for your report.
+You have already prepared the procedure for your pre-lab, so there is no reason to include the procedure again in your report.
+No bibliographic reference to the report is needed either.

-DATA AND CALCULATIONS • More information about formatting data and calculations can be found in Section 6x.
+DATA AND CALCULATIONS • Information about formatting data and calculations can be found in Sections 6F and 6G.

 CONCLUSION • Your conclusion should exactly parallel your objective - meaning you should state exactly those qualitative or quantitative results that were the focus of the experiment.
-This means that the conclusion could potentially be just a one-sentence statement, such as: "The concentration of acetic acid in the unknown solution is 0.0270 M."
+This means that the conclusion could potentially be just a one-sentence statement, such as: "The concentration of acetic acid in household vinegar is 0.829 M."

-Discussion • When appropriate, you should include a brief discussion of how your observations led to your conclusion, or you compare your results to accepted.
-For example, if a lab involves the synthesis of a compound, your discussion could contain your interpretation of your spectra.
-Alternately, if a lab involves measuring the molarity of a standardized solution, your discussion should include a calculation of the percent error.
-Finally, you should describe any specific, significant sources of error.
+DISCUSSION • When appropriate, you should include a brief discussion of how your observations led to your conclusion, and, when possible, you should compare your results to accepted results.
+For example, if a lab involves the synthesis of a compound, your discussion could contain your interpretation of any relevant spectra that demonstrate the formation of that compound.
+Alternately, if a lab involves determining the molarity of a known solution, your discussion should include a calculation of the percent error.
+Finally, you should describe any specific, significant sources of error, but only if those sources can be clearly identified.

-LAB REPORT FORMATTING
+6C LAB REPORT FORMATTING

 DIGITAL FORMAT • All lab reports must be typed and all tables, graphs, and diagrams must be electronically generated.
-Handwritten work, such as worksheets you printed, must be converted into digital format (see SECTION 3F).
+Handwritten work, such as worksheets you printed, must be converted into digital format (see SECTION 3G).
 If you do not have regular access to a computer, the Library West Computer Lab is available for any De Anza student to use.
 There is no charge to use the computers, and since you will be submitting your reports electronically (see SECTION 6D), you will not need to print anything.

-THIRD PERSON • Research articles in the field of chemistry are almost universally written entirely in third person, meaning that you should never use first person ('1', 'me', 'my', 'mine', 'we', 'us', 'our', 'ours') or second person ('you', 'your', 'yours'), and you should never use the oblique 'one' as a subject.
+THIRD PERSON • Research articles in the field of chemistry are almost universally written entirely in third person, meaning that you should never use first person ('I', 'me', 'my', 'mine', 'we', 'us', 'our', 'ours') or second person ('you', 'your', 'yours'), and you should also never use the impersonal third person 'one' as a subject.
 For example, instead of writing "I measured the temperature every ten seconds", you should use a passive construction: "The temperature was measured every ten seconds".
-It is exactly because this passive writing style is impersonal that it is used, since the focus of most articles is the science, not the scientists.
+It is exactly because this writing style is passive that it is used, since the focus of most research articles is on the science, not the scientists.

-SUBMITTING LAB REPORTS
+6D SUBMITTING LAB REPORTS

-All lab reports must be submitted through the Canvas system (see SECTION 3F) in PDF format.
+All lab reports must be submitted through the Canvas system (see SECTION 3G) in PDF format.
 If you generate spectra or other printed data during an experiment, your data should be converted into digital format and included as part of your report.